Babushka: Echoes of Immortality (Book 1) - Prologue - Marzanna

 The searchlights had moved on, and the alley was swallowed again by the night, every shape melting into a blur.
 The gunfire, which in her roused state felt like it had thundered through the air moments ago, receded to a distant rumble.

-As the echo of her heartbeat subsided, Marzanna’s gaze was drawn to a shifting shadow at the alley’s entrance.
+Marzanna’s gaze was drawn to a shifting shadow at the alley’s entrance.
 Three figures materialized, standing side by side, their outlines framed by the faint light.

 In the center was Klara’s unmistakable silhouette, tall and defiant, flanked by Lucija and Svetlana, both of whom Marzanna recognized from the underground.